jensen/es6-notes/README.md

 ## More ES6

-We were only able to cover a few of the useful featuers of ES6.
+We were only able to cover a few of the useful features of ES6.
 There are plenty more.
 A good place to check out a list is [http://es6-features.org/](http://es6-features.org/)

 - Class Syntax
 - Generators